lekoala/silverstripe-tabulator/README.md

 You can choose your theme with the `theme` config option or set it to null to include your own theme.
 Disabling the bootstrap5 theme also disables the custom css.

+## Editing

+You can make any column editable.
+Simply call `makeColumnEditable` and pass along relevant editor details.

+Upon blur, it will trigger a ajaxEdit request.

 ## Additionnal formaters and helpers